 b.
 Explain any changes in mission assessments since the last report.
+OPLAN supportability, if applicable, with a "fight tonight" perspective.

 c.
 State what actions are being taken to mitigate readiness degraders and what assistance is needed from higher headquarters.

 d.
 Identify key readiness degraders within each section of the report (personnel, equipment, training, CBRN, etc).